TylerLu/Huddle/README.md

    >   * Public: public teams are visible to everyone from the teams gallery and you can join them without getting approval from the team owner.
    > * Owners and Members:
    >   * Please use UPN (User Principle Name) instead of email.
-   >   * Use ";" to separate multi users.
+   >   * Use ";" to separate multi-users.
-   >   * The Huddle work account used to connect to Microsoft Teams will be added as owner of each team automatically, no matter it is in the owners column or not.
+   >   * The Huddle work account used to connect to Microsoft Teams will be added as the owner of each team automatically, no matter it is in the owners column or not.

 2. Run PowerShell as Administrator, and execute the commands below to install required modules: